Krunklehorn/LOVE-strafe/README.md

 Currently supports VQ3 and CPM physics models according to the Quake2/QuakeWorld source codes.

+This project has been shelved and will remain a tech demo until further notice.
+The latest build is fully functional and can be found in the releases section.

 ![VQ3 physics in LÖVEstrafe](meta/LÖVEstrafe_200507_1.png)
 ![CPM physics in LÖVEstrafe](meta/LÖVEstrafe_200507_2.png)
 ![CPM physics in LÖVEstrafe](meta/LÖVEstrafe_200507_3.png)